JosephPrichard/SlidingPuzzle/README.md

 # NPuzzle

 Java AI to solve the [sliding puzzle problem](https://en.wikipedia.org/wiki/15_puzzle) using the AStar algorithm.
+This AI is guaranteed to find the shortest number of steps to solve a solvable NPuzzle.

 This AI is capable of solving sliding puzzles of various sizes: 8puzzles, 15puzzles, NPuzzles, etc. However since this problem is considered NP-hard it can take a very long time to solve anything larger than a 15puzzle!
 As such, I reccomend you to stick to 8puzzles and 15puzzles unless you're going to run this AI in the background.